Title: Leveraging Experiment Lines to Data Analytics

 Description

-Discretize a numeric vector into n equal‑width intervals (robust bounds via boxplot whiskers)
+Discretize a numeric vector into n equal‑width intervals (robust bounds via boxplot whiskers) and replace each value by the bin mean.

 Usage